 Games are now reviewed for voice acting performances, says McSwain: “Players are actually listening to the performances more than they ever have before.”

 For actors, video games present a unique challenge.
 The pace of production is much faster than work on animated TV series.
 Scripts are long and preparation time is short.
-“Voice actors have to master the art of cold reading,” said Cristina Vee, who cast and directed the popular fighting game “Skullgirls.”
+“Voice actors have to master the art of cold reading,” says Cristina Vee, who cast and directed the popular fighting game “Skullgirls.”
 In the video game world, actors work fast from long scripts that they don’t usually see before the session.
 For bigger roles, an actor might have 4,000–5,000 lines.
-“You’ll get one line in two takes and then you move on,” said McSwain.
+“You’ll get one line in two takes and then you move on,” adds McSwain.

-Classes can help performers master the microphone, but “I look for people who can truly convey the heart and soul of a character,” said Khris Brown, who has worked extensively on Ubisoft titles like “Assassin’s Creed.”
+Classes can help performers master the microphone, but “I look for people who can truly convey the heart and soul of a character,” says Khris Brown, who has worked extensively on Ubisoft titles like “Assassin’s Creed.”

 The technical aspect of video game acting cannot be understated.
 “There are definitely situations where I have run into on-camera actors who have not had very much experience in voiceover and they fall flat on their faces,” said Chris Borders, CEO of TikiMan Productions, which handles video game casting.